- Apply online via PTCAS. Applications must be submitted by 11:59 p.m. Eastern time/8:59 p.m. Pacific time on November 1.

 - Introduction to Applied Statistics (MATH 160) or equivalent.

 - One course in psychology or sociology emphasizing human behavior or disability.
-Puget Sound courses that fulfill the requirement include Introduction to Psychology (PSYC 101); Developmental Psychology (PSYC 220 or 221); Psychological Disorders (PSYC 320); Deviance and Social Control (CSOC 206); or Disability, Identity, and Power (CSOC 370).
+Puget Sound courses that fulfill the requirement include Introduction to Psychology (PSYC 101); Developmental Psychology (PSYC 220 or 221); Psychological Disorders (PSYC 320); Deviance and Social Control (SOAN 206); or Disability, Identity, and Power (SOAN 370).

 All prerequisite courses must be taken for a grade, and you must earn at least a grade of 3.0 in each course.
 If your prerequisite courses have been completed more than 10 years prior to application, you should submit a letter describing how the prerequisite knowledge has been kept current.